KelptheWriter/ubiquitous-waddle-platformer/README.md

 ## Key Features

  - Double Jump
+ - Collisions loaded from tiled
+ - Camera follows the player
+ - Godmode and debug

 ## Controls

- - WASD for moving, W is for ascending (in godmode), S for speeding up the fall.
+ - WASD for moving, W is for ascending (in godmode) or jumping, S for speeding up the fall.
 A and D move the player left and right respectively.
+ - F1 and F3 teleport to the beggining
  - F5 saves the game state
  - F6 loads the game state
- - F9 shows colliders
+ - F9 shows colliders and makes the camera stop following the player
  - F10 activates Godmode
  - The arrow keys move the camera